shomali11/go-interview/datastructures/linkedlists/doublylinkedlists/README.md

 ### Description

 Implement a Doubly Linked List.
-A doubly Linked List is a variation of Linked list in which navigation is possible in both ways, either forward and backward easily as compared to Singly Linked List.
+A doubly Linked List is a variation of Linked list in which navigation is possible in both ways, either forward and backward easily as compared to singly linked list.

 ### Example: